nzdavidv/pages/pages/Cisco-3560.md

 Building configuration...
 [OK]

-# Then set VMWare host
+## make some changes in ESXi host networking
 change management VLAN to 99

 images 16 17

-unsurprisingly then lost connection.
-Changed ESXi host to plug into switchport 18.
+Then unsurprisingly then lost connection.
+I physically changed ESXi host to plug into switchport 18.
 Yay - all works.

 # VM setup